 Academic Honor Code

-As always, students are expected to observe all aspects of the Academic Honor Principle, as defined in Organization, Regulations and Courses.
+As always, students are expected to observe all aspects of the Academic Honor Principle.
 In this course, collaboration is allowed during homework preparation, although students have to turn in their individual answers.
 No collaboration whatsoever is allowed during the mid-term and final examinations.
 During those assignments, questions can only be directed to the instructor or the TAs.

 Dartmouth College policy requires that any apparent violation of the Honor Code be reported to the Committee on Standards.
 The professor does not have another choice, regardless of how he/she may feel.

 Use of laptop computers, cell phones or other communication electronic devices is forbidden during class.
 This is to avoid distractions.
 Multi-tasking has been shown to be detrimental to learning.
 The only granted exception is to students with documented writing disabilities who need a computer for note taking.

 Note on email communications